mothur/mothur.github.io/_wiki/sub.sample.md

 ## name option

-If you have a names file associated with the fasta file you may use the name option:
+If you have a name file associated with the fasta file you may use the name option:

     mothur > sub.sample(fasta=esophagus.unique.fasta, name=esophagus.names)